 In conjunction with the Kyle Korver Foundation and Fields For Our Future, Inc., the Pella Little League is selling gray with black lettering Better Together shirts in support of the Sports Park.
 Our goal is these shirts help drive awareness and support in the community for the Sports Park.
-We will have shirts available to try on and purchase on picture days.
-Shirts will also be available to purchase during Tulip Time at the SEER store on 720 Main Street.
-See the attached Better Together file for more details.

 Another option to support the Sports Park is to provide a direct contribution by printing off, filling out and sending in the attached Sports Park Form.